Spring Summer 2020 Fashion Trend Report

 In this fashion trend report I am listing 7 key trends that stole my fashion hungry heart this season.
 Typically my focus would be of office wear and tips on how to translate trends into business appropriate looks.

-But considering the amount of people being stuck at home right now, I have shifted the focus of this article into appreciation of beautiful things, and the joy they bring to us.
+But considering the amount of people working from home for the unseeable future, I have shifted the focus of this article into appreciation of beautiful things, and the joy they bring to us.

 On popular demand I will be also mentioning 3 trends that I am going to avoid.
 Although I do still think that if you love the look, go for it.
 Life’s precious and suddenly we are all painfully aware of that.